StephenDsouza90/imago-coding-challenge/README.md

 - More advanced search (fuzzy, typo tolerance)
 - CI/CD pipeline for automated testing and deployment
 - Monitoring and alerting

----

-## Credits
-- Challenge and requirements by IMAGO
-- Built with FastAPI, Elasticsearch, Redis, Docker, and Kubernetes
+- Add Ingress to handles traffic and routes